Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: External Wrench Estimation

-This reformulation highlights the filtering effect of the estimation process, effectively reducing noise in the raw acceleration and angular velocity measurements from IMU, thereby improving the robustness of the external wrench estimation.
+This estimator reconstructs the external wrench by comparing the robot motion inferred from inertial measurements with the wrench generated by the actuators.
+Specifically, the force component is estimated from the residual between the measured body-frame acceleration and the actuator-generated force, while the torque component follows a momentum-based formulation to avoid direct numerical differentiation of the angular velocity.
+This formulation helps reduce the influence of high-frequency measurement noise while maintaining sensitivity to the main interaction effects caused by wheel-ground contact and other unmodeled disturbances.

-To compute the external wrench applied to the vehicle, it is necessary to determine the total force $\vec{F}$ and torque $\vec{M}$ generated by the actuators.
-Only relying on the commanded wrench from the NMPC is not appropriate, as it does not account for the dynamics of the actuators.
-Instead, a more accurate estimation of the applied wrench can be obtained by computing the resultant force and torque based on the measured rotor speeds and the estimated servo angles.
-It is important to note that the estimated servo angles are used in place of the actual angles, as typical hobby-grade servo motors lack integrated angle feedback functions.
-We consider the servo dynamics by incorporating a first-order system model of the servo.
-The servo dynamics can be expressed as:
+To obtain the actuator-generated force $\vec{F}$ and torque $\vec{M}$, relying solely on the commanded wrench from the NMPC is insufficient, as it does not account for actuator dynamics.
+Instead, the applied wrench is reconstructed from motor and servo states.
+The rotor speeds are measured from the ESC, whereas the servo angles are estimated using a first-order response model.

+Since most low-cost servo motors do not provide angle feedback, the actual servo angles cannot be directly measured.
+A first-order dynamic model is therefore adopted to estimate the servo response from the commanded tilt angle $\alpha$.
+The estimated servo angle $\hat{\alpha}$ is modeled as

-where $\dot{\alpha}$ denotes the servo angular speed, $\alpha$ is the commanded servo angle provided by the control allocation, $\alpha_{act}$ is the actual servo angle, and $\tau$ represents the time constant of the servo.
-The time constant $\tau$ can be identified through system identification techniques, such as step response analysis based on experimental data, as illustrated in Fig.~\ref{fig:servo_id}.
-In this process, the servo motor is subjected to a step input, and the resulting angular response is recorded and fitted to a first-order system model using least squares estimation.
+where $\alpha$ denotes the commanded servo angle from the control allocation, $\hat{\alpha}$ denotes the estimated servo angle, and $\tau$ is the servo time constant.
+The parameter $\tau$ is identified via step response experiments, as shown in Fig.~\ref{fig:servo_id}, where the recorded angular response is fitted to a first-order model using least squares estimation.